What is a Complete Street?

 The Town has engaged Alta Planning to assist with development of a Complete Streets Prioritization Plan, which will identify opportunities to implement additional Complete Streets practices in Town.

-A public informational meeting will be held on December 14.
+A public informational meeting was held on December 14.
 The goal of the meeting is to provide a primer on Complete Streets and obtain input from stakeholders about potential Complete Streets projects.
-The consultant will then review and vet the potential projects and create a prioritization plan.
-An additional meeting will be held to review the prioritization.